cosmic-conscious-ai/genesis-mind/README.md

 - **Text Perception**: Converts textual data into a numerical representation using TF-IDF vectorization.
 - **Learning & Prediction**: Uses a linear regression model to learn from perceived data and make predictions on future data.
 - **Visualization**: Visualizes predicted TF-IDF scores for top words using `matplotlib`.
+- **Autonomous Explorer**: A module that enables the AI to autonomously explore the web, learn, and adapt based on its interests and predictions.
+- **Logging**: Comprehensive logging mechanism to track the AI's activities, learning, and progress.

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/CosmicConsciousAI/GenesisMind.git
    ```

 2. Navigate to the project directory:

    ```bash
    cd GenesisMind
    ```

 3. Create a virtual environment and activate it:

    ```bash
    python -m venv genesis_env
    source genesis_env/bin/activate  # On Windows, use `genesis_env\Scripts\activate`